olgarithms/sphinx-tutorial/docs/documenting-your-api.md

 {: .note }
-In VS Code, you can install the extension `autoDocstring` which will generate python docstrings for you, so you only need to fill them in. `PyCharm` supports this as well.
+In VS Code, you can install the extension `autoDocstring` which will generate python docstring prompts, so you only need to fill them in. `PyCharm` supports this as well.

 Continue adding documentation for the rest of the methods and for the class itself.
+Repeat for `employee.py`.